UnitedHealthcare Donates $1 Mi - GuruFocus.com

-UnitedHealthcare, a UnitedHealth Group (NYSE: UNH) company, is awarding $1 million in Empowering+Health grants to five community-based organizations in Michigan to expand access to care and address the social determinants of health for uninsured individuals and underserved communities.
+UnitedHealthcare, a UnitedHealth Group (NYSE: UNH) company, is awarding $1 million in Empowering+Health grants to four community-based organizations in Washington state to expand access to care and address the social determinants of health for uninsured individuals and underserved communities.

 In total, UnitedHealthcare is donating $11 million in grants through its Empowering Health program across 11 states.
 The grants will assist individuals and families experiencing challenges from food insecurity, social isolation and behavioral health issues, and support local health promotion and health literacy efforts.

-- The+Children%26rsquo%3Bs+Center, Detroit – $125,000 to support the Real-Life Learning Program, which works with children diagnosed with at least one childhood mental disorder of emotional disturbance, mental illness or intellectual developmental disability.
+- Perinatal+Support+Washington, statewide – $162,500 to train and employ more interns and therapists from various racial and ethnic backgrounds to address gaps in perinatal mental health care for Medicaid-eligible and pro bono clients who have difficulty finding providers.

-- Detroit+Area+Agency+on+Aging – $125,000 to support the Grocery Delivery Program, which purchases nutritious groceries and delivers prescriptions to homebound seniors.
+- National+Alliance+on+Mental+Illness+Yakima, Yakima, Wapato and Toppenish – $87,500 to expand the “Ending the Silence” mental health awareness program and ensure it is culturally relevant and responsive for Native American and Hispanic high school students in school districts on the Yakama Reservation.

-“Social and economic factors have a profound impact on achieving and maintaining good health,” said Dennis Mouras, CEO, UnitedHealthcare Community Plan of Michigan.
-“Through our Empowering Health grants and local outreach efforts from UnitedHealthcare, we’re working with local organizations in the state to provide Michigan residents with an interconnected system of clinical and social services that can produce better health outcomes and make the health system work better for everyone.”
+“Social and economic factors have a profound impact on achieving and maintaining good health,” said Genevieve Caruncho-Simpson, CEO, UnitedHealthcare Community Plan of Washington.
+“Through our Empowering Health grants and local outreach efforts from UnitedHealthcare, we’re working with local organizations in the state to provide Washington residents with an interconnected system of clinical and social services that can produce better health outcomes and make the health system work better for everyone.”

 According to the American Journal of Preventive Medicine, approximately 80% of what influences a person’s health relates to nonmedical issues, such as food, housing, transportation and the financial means to pay for basic daily needs.
 The COVID-19 pandemic has caused additional social and economic challenges that continue to affect healthy behaviors and exacerbate health disparities.